AlmasB/FXGL/README.md

 Most of the code follows "some" design principles and practices, but overall I wouldn't consider the code to be high quality and as it is now it doesn't have much production value.

-## Changelog
+## Latest Release Features
-FXGL 0.1.7 (latest) supports:
+FXGL 0.1.8 supports:
 * Full JavaFX Integration (FXGL is built on top of JavaFX 8)
-* JBox2D Physics Engine Integration (v.2.2.1.1, https://github.com/jbox2d/jbox2d)
+* JBox2D Physics Engine Integration (v.2.3.0, https://github.com/jbox2d/jbox2d)
 * Basic Game Loop
 * Basic Logging
 * Basic Performance Monitor